devbisme/skidl/docs/index.md

 >>> rn.unit['B'][2,3] += rn.unit['A'][1,4]  # Connect resistor B in parallel with resistor A.
 ```

-Now this isn't all that useful because you still have to remeber which pins
+Now this isn't all that useful because you still have to remember which pins
 are assigned to each unit, and if you wanted to swap the resistors you would have
 to change the unit names *and the pins numbers!*.
 In order to get around this inconvenience, you could assign *aliases* to each